dotnet54/multivariate-measures/README.md

 # Multivariate Similarity Measures for Time Series Classification

 This repository contains the source code of the following paper.
-Please cite the paper if using the source code in this repository.
+Please cite the paper if you use the source code in this repository.

 ```
-This paper is currently review, for now please cite the ArXiv link bellow
+This paper is currently under review, for now please cite the ArXiv link bellow

 https://arxiv.org/pdf/2102.10231.pdf
 ```